zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-faq.md

 {"gitdown": "include-file", "file": "../templates/portalfx-extensions-faq-configuration.md"}

-## Extensions for Developers
+## Extensions Onboarding

 FAQ's for developers that are new to the Azure Portal Extension development process.

-{"gitdown": "include-file", "file": "../templates/portalfx-extensions-faq-forDevelopers.md"}

-## Extensions for Program Managers

-FAQ's for Program Managers and Developer Leads that are new to the Azure Portal Extension development process.

-{"gitdown": "include-file", "file": "../templates/portalfx-extensions-faq-forProgramManagers.md"}
+{"gitdown": "include-file", "file": "../templates/portalfx-extensions-faq-onboarding.md"}

 ## Testing in Production